 In addition, the integration of immigrants in receiving countries is examined from a sociological point of view.
 This includes the structural analysis of, for instance, labour market positions of migrants or problems related to discrimination.
 Furthermore, the cultural and religious aspects of integration are analysed, for instance, the role of the Islam or the position of Muslims in Europe.
 During the programme, policies related to migration and the incorporation of migrants are studied.
 You will learn to critically assess how policies have been developed in cities and countries across the world and how migration and diversity are discussed in broader political debates and in the media.

-The Master’s specialisation Governance of Migration and Diversity brings together different disciplines: history, sociology, politics, international development and urban design.
+The master track Governance of Migration and Diversity brings together different disciplines: history, sociology, politics, international development and urban design as a foundation for a better understanding of the governance of migration and diversity.

 - Knowledge which will allow you to understand issues related to migration and diversity from a multidisciplinary perspective;